doeggscostmore/site/README.md

 Feel free to open issues, as noted above I do monitor things here and should reply in a somewhat timely manner.

+## How This Site Works

+This site runs Laravel, but since the pages are all fairly static, we export the site as a static site.
+This site is exported each out into `/static`, then we point the CDN into that.
+The site works locally as a normal PHP site so you can debug and build things like any other site.

+This probably breaks some features and makes things a bit weird in edge cases, but we don't worry about that on this site.